-The bill authorizes municipalities that have already adopted a budget or levied taxes for FY 26 to adjust them by June 15, 2025.
+The act authorizes municipalities that already adopted a budget or levied taxes for FY 26 to adjust them by June 15, 2025.
 Municipalities must (1) amend their budgets in the same way they originally adopted them and (2) adjust their tax levy and any remaining tax installments.
 If they levied a tax for FY 26 due in a single installment, they may mail or hand deliver taxpayers a supplemental tax bill for any additional taxes resulting from the adjusted tax levy.
-(Under the provision specific to municipalities that adopted a modified motor vehicle depreciation schedule, municipalities may only amend their budgets to reflect the newly adopted depreciation schedule (§ 3).
-It is unclear if they could make other changes, unrelated to the depreciation schedule, under the broader authorization (§ 6).)

-The bill allows municipalities to make these adjustments regardless of any conflicting requirements in special acts, municipal charters, home rule ordinances, or laws on municipalities or levying and collecting property taxes.
+The act allows municipalities to make these adjustments regardless of any conflicting requirements in special acts, municipal charters, home rule ordinances, or laws on municipalities or levying and collecting property taxes.